 The Ilwrath of Star Control II go on at length about how evil they are, as a matter of religion.
 They certainly do enjoy torture, genocide, murder, etc. However, you can induce a Logic Bomb by pointing out that, although they are certainly evil by external measures, by following the tenents and customs of their society, they are, in fact, good.
 Unfortunately, all this accomplishes is to convince them to try to slaughter you for being an annoying twerp.

-Oni of Super Street Fighter IV: Arcade Edition outright says that he's evil incarnate in his intro.
+Oni, the evil form of Akuma, outright says that he's evil incarnate in his intro.

 Bowser actively prides himself with being seen as EVIL, seeks evil locales for his castles, and enjoys being called "your vileness".
 Although, over time, he has also begun to pick up Noble Demon traits as well, with the Mario RPG's in particular showing that Bowser is capable of goodness, at least to some degree (although he doesn't like to admit it).
 Generally, how evil Bowser is depends on his role in the game and whether or not he is the Final Boss; with the main platformer series presenting him as more of an Evil Overlord and spinoffs presenting him in a more sympathetic light.